grpv2/crypto/README.md

 ## spring boot template

 ## Requirements
-* Variable **GITLAB_MAVEN_PRIVATE_TOKEN** must be defined.
-It should contain your [personal_access_token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with api scope.
-* [Disable duplicate maven artifacts](https://docs.gitlab.com/ee/user/packages/maven_repository/index.html#do-not-allow-duplicate-maven-packages) with same version if you want to avoid duplicate release versions.
-By default it will be enabled.
-You must add exception for SNAPSHOTS.
-Add `.*-SNAPSHOT` in exceptions for same.
+* Variable **SVC_GITHUB_USER** must be defined.
+This user will be used to deploy maven artifact, read from maven repo and to do git operations in mvn release plugin.
 * For your maven release plugin, make sure you configure default commit message with `[skip ci]`.
 This is to avoid chain of builds due to commits done by plugin.
 ```
 <plugin>